joaquin-alonso/tcgdex/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## Improvements

 When I first read the instructions I thought "maybe Ash wants to play MTG later in life so I could make this work with multiple TCGs" so I started writing the services and components as abstract and decoupled as possible.
 Then I saw the time it was and I had to stop haha.
-There were some tools that I wanted to play a bit with so this took more the half a day, and still theres a lot of things that could be improved:
+There were some tools that I wanted to play a bit with so this took more than half a day, and still theres a lot of things that could be improved:

 - Make Layout components more presentational instead of hardcoding the data
 - Add tests